Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Introduction

-To test the generalizability of MEI, we adapt two literary CR benchmarks, namely LitBank~\cite{bamman-etal-2020-annotated} and FantasyCoref~\cite{han-etal-2021-fantasycoref}, and a state-of-the-art coreference model~\cite{toshniwal-etal-2021-generalization} to MEI.
-While there is a big gap in CR performance between in- and out-of-domain models~\cite{toshniwal-etal-2021-generalization}, we show that this performance gap is much smaller for MEI (Section~\ref{sec:exp_sup_models}).
+In this work, we adapt two literary CR benchmarks, namely LitBank~\cite{bamman-etal-2020-annotated} and FantasyCoref~\cite{han-etal-2021-fantasycoref} by identifying frequently occurring entities as major entities and customizing a state-of-the-art coreference model~\cite{toshniwal-etal-2021-generalization} to MEI.
+Our tests for generalizability reveal that while there is a big gap in CR performance between in- and out-of-domain models~\cite{toshniwal-etal-2021-generalization}, this performance gap is much smaller for MEI (Section~\ref{sec:exp_sup_models}).
 To test this hypothesis further, we evaluate large language models (LLMs) for MEI in a few-shot learning setup.
 On CR, LLMs are shown to struggle with mention detection and perform worse than supervised models~\cite{le2023large}.
 Contrary to this, on MEI, top LLMs (\eg~GPT-4) are only slightly behind supervised models (Section~\ref{sec:exp_llms}).
 These experiments in the supervised setting and the few-shot setting demonstrate that the MEI task is more generalizable than CR.

 Additionally, we argue that MEI is easier to evaluate than CR.
 The MEI task can be viewed as a classification task in which any text span either refers to one of the input entities or the null class (\textit{minor} entities and other non-mention spans).
-The classification formulation of MEI allows for the use of classification-based metrics that are more robust than the current CR metrics.
+The classification metrics maintain consistent granularity, proportionally penalize perturbations, and exhibit high discriminatory power while intuitively meeting multiple desired specifications~\citep{moosavi-strube-2016-coreference,10.1017/S135132491000029X}.

 Furthermore, MEI, by its definition, disregards insignificant and smaller clusters known to inflate the CR metrics~\cite{moosavi-strube-2016-coreference, lu-ng-2020-conundrums, kummerfeld-klein-2013-error}.
 As an aside, formulating MEI as a classification task allows for a trivial parallelization across candidate spans (Appendix~\ref{sec:app_speed_comp}).

 Finally, MEI's explicit mapping of mentions to predefined entities improves its usability over CR in downstream applications that focus on mentions of specific entities.
 MEI effectively replaces tailored heuristics employed to extract CR cluster(s) referring to entities of choice in such applications (entity understanding~\cite{inoue-etal-2022-learning}, sentiment and social dynamics analysis~\cite{zahiri2017emotion, Antoniak_2023}).